-They are unable to devote time reteach past-year topics in entirety.
+They are unable to devote time to reteach past-year topics in their entirety.
 So, the cracks are not mended and the child continues to struggle with the advanced contents.

-Without which, all the inputs by the coach may not be effective at all.
+Without this, all the inputs by the coach may not be effective at all.

 Repaying the debt

-Different children have different degrees of academic debts.
-The first thing to do is to trace the root of misconception and work on them.
+Different children have different degrees of academic debt.
+The first thing to do is to trace the root of misconceptions and work on them.
 Some may need remediation on something as basic as the number bonds, while others are lost in more complicated concepts such as fractions.

 Use diagnostic tests

 Simple diagnostics can be used to identify a child’s areas of weakness.
-This is easily done by getting the child to do questions from past year topics.
+This is easily done by getting the child to do questions from past year’s topics.

 Let’s say your child got the fraction questions wrong in a recent test but is still unable to get them right on the second try with you, look for a few questions in the textbooks, workbooks, class worksheets or even the exam and test papers from the previous year.

-If these past year questions (and maybe even the year before) are also answered incorrectly, then this simply means repair and remediation is needed for that topic from that level.
+If these past year questions (and maybe even the year before) are also answered incorrectly, then this simply means repair and remediation are needed for that topic from that level.

 Where to start